eclipse-thingweb/dart_wot/README.md

 ## Additional information

 The package will be extended gradually over the upcoming months.
-Support for exposing and discovering Things will be added as well as more protocols (especially `coaps://`) and security schemes.
+Support for exposing Things will be added as well as more protocols (especially `coaps://`) and security schemes.

 Contributions are very welcome.